wbamberg/bootbonnet/src/posts/gabriola-with-g-vibc.md

 It would have been good to have more time on the island, but it was a great first bike camp for G. Thanks VIBC, you are awesome.

 ![VIBC leaf art](/images/gabriola-g-vibc/thanks-vibc.jpeg)

+## G's version

+It's been a few months since the bikepacking trip to Gabriola, but I remember it like yesterday.
+I really hope to go back there someday, perhaps with the VIBC again.
+It's a beautiful campground, and though I barely survived the STEEP hill up there, I think it was worth it for the scenery.

+The beach is not far at all from the campsites, and it's a really nice view during sundown.
+It has a load of strangely shaped rocks, some like crescent moons, that are perfect for dozing off on!
+I call this beach "Seal Rocks", because I like to flop around like a seal on them.

+Then there was the prize draw, and the VIBC was giving out things like mugs, socks, and coffee.
+My dad said that it would be very weird if I got coffee.
+It would be!

+During the prize draw, I got to meet Bodhi the Adventure Cat, who was lurking around in the shadows.
+I watched him for a while.

+After that, we went to bed in our tent, and woke up early-ish to pack.
+My friend from school was there at the campsite too!
+In the morning, I went over to her campsite to see what she and her friends had made in the woods.
+It was a secret base, of sorts.
+Very comfortable.

+We left soon after that.
+The ferry was very nice, but I was glad to be home.
+Thank you so much, VIBC!